allo-protocol/allo-v2/generated-docs/contracts/core/Allo.md

 function updateRegistry(address _registry) external nonpayable
 ```

-Updates the registry address
+Updates the registry address.

-*Use this to update the registry address Requirements: The caller must be allo owner*
+*Use this to update the registry address. &#39;msg.sender&#39; must be Allo owner.*

 #### Parameters